 The Writing Center provides help for students in all phases of writing whether for an English class or in preparation of a paper for another course.
+Students taking

-Students taking Developmental Writing and Basic Writing are required to spend time each week in the center.
+Developmental Writing and Basic Writing are required to spend time each week in the center.
 Other students are welcome to seek assistance as needed.
 The Writing Center is open for both daytime and evening assistance during the fall and spring semesters and for daytime assistance during the summer semester.
-The Writing Center is located in the Learning Commons on the Scottsbluff Campus (by appointment), in the library in Sidney (by appointment), and available on the Alliance Campus from 4-6 Monday-Thursday (subject to change).
+The Writing Center is located in the Learning Commons on the Scottsbluff Campus (by appointment), in the library in Sidney eHelp: